 FORT WALTON BEACH, FL — Our Crisis in Corrections series continues with the story of a former Florida prisoner who's now paralyzed after being beaten by corrections officers.

-The I-Team learned that while the state has paid out $4.65 million tax dollars to settle the case, the officers believed to be responsible for having beaten Cheryl Weimer have yet to face criminal charges, nearly three years later.
+The I-Team learned that while the state has paid out $4.65 million tax dollars to settle the case, the officers believed to be responsible for having beaten Cheryl Weimar have yet to face criminal charges, nearly three years later.

 We traveled more than 400 miles to visit Weimar in Ft.
 Walton Beach at one of the few facilities in Florida that can provide for her extensive needs and accepts convicted felons.